Maintain the perfect print surface for your needs.

 Never use tools that may scratch and damage the surface of the bed.
 The polyimide film is soft but very durable and usually lasts for hundreds of prints.
 During normal usage prints will come off easily once they are thoroughly cooled.
 If you've used other tips or tricks to increase adhesion to the polyimide you may need to use a bit of force to remove things.
 If this is the case, make sure to remove the bed from the printer first!

 If the film on the bed becomes damaged, it should be replaced.
 Sheets or rolls of similar polyimide film are the preferred coating though other options exist.
-Clean the old film and any debris from the glass then wash with a streak free window cleaner or isopropyl alcohol.
+Clean the old film and any debris from the glass then wash with acetone or isopropyl alcohol.
 New film can be applied using a few different techniques, and should be allowed to rest overnight if possible.

 Soap and water technique:

 This is the easiest way to apply large film sheets, but requires significant drying time.
 Mix 5ml of dish soap in 1 liter of clean water in a wide container.
 Set your throughly cleaned glass on a flat surface that won't be damaged by the soapy water.
 Wipe some of the soapy water onto the glass creating a large puddle.
 Dip the adhesive side of the film into the soapy water.
 If you are using the included two inch wide tape, cut off a strip to dip rather than working with the whole roll.
 Place the film into the puddle on the glass and use the water to float the film into place.
 Using a card or squeegee with a smooth edge, press down in the middle of the film and slowly push the water under the film outwards until no water remains between the film and glass.
 Repeat with as many strips as needed to completely cover the bed.